 Dockers go by a few other names, including Doxie Spaniel and Spaniel Doxie.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed, along with every other one, in shelters and breed-specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues, so remember to adopt!
 Don’t shop!

 These adorable pups make great family additions.
 The bigger the family, the better, because they don’t like to be left alone for long stretches.
 If you want a sweet-natured dog who will also alert you to any potential dangers and enjoy paling around with you, the Docker may be a great choice.

 See below for all Docker facts and mixed dog breed characteristics!

 Docker Mixed Dog Breed Pictures

 Docker Mixed Dog Breed Pictures, Characteristics, & Facts

 Life Span:12 to 14 Years

 - Dockers are mixed breed dogs.
 They are not purebreds like their Dachshund or Cocker Spaniel parents.

 - The main colors of Dockers are red, black, brown, or tan.
 They are usually a solid color but can have a second color mixed in.

 - Their coats tend to be a combination of both parents' coats.
 Short and wiry from the Dachshund parent with a blend of the of Cocker Spaniel's soft and silky hair throughout.